GaelVaroquaux/smithy/docs/index.rst

 Name Change
 ===========

-I'm also planning on changing the name of this project in the very near future to something other than Trawl.
+I'm also planning on changing the name of this project in the very near future to something other than Smithy.
 So if this disappears just checkout my GitHub recent activity list for the new file.
 Right now I'm leaning towards Smithy with ``smithy`` as the command name and ``Forgefile`` for the main task definition file.